noodlemctwoodle/homeassistant/.github/wiki/guides/ha-core/HomeAssistant_Monitoting.md

     value_template: "{{ value_json.homeassistant.default }}"
     scan_interval: 3600
 ```
 This sensor will check once an hour for new version.
-Adjust ‘scan_interval’ to change this timeframe.
+Adjust ‘scan_interval’ to change this time frame.
 The interval is in seconds.
 (3600 seconds = 60 minutes = 1 hour)

 You need to change "{{ value_json.info.default }}" to match your build type.
 The json output showing all the options is below.